senivbogdan/About-me/about-me.md

 ----------------------------------------------------------------------------------------------------------
 Hello, I'm Bohdan Seniv.

-I am a frontend developer
+I am a frontend developer.
 Contact me
 If you are interested in my work or have any question or comment, please feel free to contact me anytime.